Economics

 Elasticity

 Elasticity, that quintessential metric, refers to the sensitivity of demand or supply to fluctuations in economic factors such as price or income.
-Specifically, price elasticity of demand reflects the degree to which consumer purchasing decisions are influenced by modifications in pricing, whereas income elasticity of demand captures shifts in consumption patterns due to alterations in household earnings.
+Precisely, the price elasticity of demand reflects the degree to which modifications influence consumer purchasing decisions in pricing.
+In contrast, income elasticity of demand captures shifts in consumption patterns due to alterations in household earnings.
 Understanding the nature of these relationships is vital because they shed light on how the interplay between market participants responds to external stimuli.

 Consumer and producer surplus